Seatis/my-teaching-materials/workshop/ui-development/forms/README.md

  - validation

 ## Workshop
- - Build a following design
+ - Build the following design
- - Make sure you are using the simpliest selectors as possible.
+ - Make sure you are using the simpliest selectors as possible
- - Try to avoid code duplication.
+ - Try to avoid code duplication
- - Use paint, gimp, or something similar to figure out the sizes and colors.
+ - Use Paint, Gimp, IrfanView or something similar to figure out the sizes and colors

+### Step one

+Center a box on the page.
+Swtich to `border-box` box model for easier layout building.

+!(center a box)[s1.png]

+### Step two

+Create the boxes that will hold the input fields.
+Try to look up from previous workshops, how to you place boxes next to each other.

+!(add inner boxes)[s2.png]

+### Step three

+Fill the boxes with inputs and labels.
+Notice that the same logic applies that you used in step two.

+!(add moar inner boxes)[s3.png]

+### Check the final design

+ - input field sizes, inner padding should match
+ - input fields should not be exactly formatted as seen on the design

 ![first problem](1.png)